JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

   In native projects, you typically manage these libraries through platform-specific tools such as Gradle for Android and Swift Package Manager for iOS.

-  When you work with a multiplatform project module, typically, you still need native dependencies to use platform APIs such as secure storage, system calls, and so on.
+  When you work with a multiplatform project module, you typically still need native dependencies to use platform APIs such as secure storage, system calls, and so on.
   In the build script, you specify native dependencies in the configuration of native source sets, for example, `androidMain` and `iosMain`.